Sha-Lab/FEAT/README.md

 Running the command without arguments will train the models with the default hyperparamters values.
 Loss changes will be recorded as a tensorboard file in the ./runs folder.

 #### FEAT Approach
 For FEAT, the embedding of all instances in a task is adapted based on the Transformer.
-The learned model on MiniImageNet and CUB can be found [in this link]().
+The learned model on MiniImageNet and CUB can be found [in this link](https://drive.google.com/open?id=1ZjkiEJh_96VYNWCOXUGsPuesLaFzV_z9).

 - `balance`: This is the weights for the FEAT regularizer.
 Default to `10`

-    $ python train_feat.py
+For example, to train the 1-shot 5-way FEAT model with ConvNet backbone on MiniImageNet:

+    $ python train_feat.py --lr 0.0001 --temperature 32 --max_epoch 200 --model_type ConvNet --dataset MiniImageNet --init_weights ./saves/initialization/miniimagenet/con-pre.pth --shot 1 --way 5 --gpu 0 --balance 10 --step_size 50 --gamma 0.1 --lr_mul 10

+to train the 1-shot 5-way FEAT model with ResNet backbone on MiniImageNet:
+    $ python train_feat.py --lr 0.0001 --temperature 128 --max_epoch 100 --model_type ResNet --dataset MiniImageNet --init_weights ./saves/initialization/miniimagenet/res-pre.pth --shot 1 --way 5 --gpu 0 --balance 10 --step_size 10 --gamma 0.5 --lr_mul 10

 ## .bib citation
 If this repo helps in your work, please cite the following paper: